Springjunky/docker-local-build-environment/README.md

 ### Ready !

-Now you are ready to go with a little CI Environment and Sonar code-quality check.
+Now you are ready to go with a little continouse build environment and Sonar code-quality check.

 * Jenkins resides under http\://\<your-host-name\>/jenkins
 * Sonar resides under http\://\<your-host-name\>/sonar